beast911/advent_of_code_2021/README.md

 In this example, there are 5 sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

+---
+# --- Day 2: Dive! ---
+Now, you need to figure out how to pilot this thing.

+It seems like the submarine can take a series of commands like forward 1, down 2, or up 3:

+forward X increases the horizontal position by X units. down X increases the depth by X units. up X decreases the depth by X units.
+Note that since you're on a submarine, down and up affect your depth, and so they have the opposite result of what you might expect.

+The submarine seems to already have a planned course (your puzzle input).
+You should probably figure out where it's going.
+For example:

+forward 5\
+down 5\
+forward 8\
+up 3\
+down 8\
+forward 2

+Your horizontal position and depth both start at 0.
+The steps above would then modify them as follows:

+  - forward 5 adds 5 to your horizontal position, a total of 5.
+  - down 5 adds 5 to your depth, resulting in a value of 5.
+  - forward 8 adds 8 to your horizontal position, a total of 13.
+  - up 3 decreases your depth by 3, resulting in a value of 2.
+  - down 8 adds 8 to your depth, resulting in a value of 10.
+  - forward 2 adds 2 to your horizontal position, a total of 15.

+After following these instructions, you would have a horizontal position of 15 and a depth of 10.
+(Multiplying these together produces **150**.)

+Calculate the horizontal position and depth you would have after following the planned course.
+What do you get if you multiply your final horizontal position by your final depth?